smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 ### Question 7 Answers :
 ~~~
 Situation 1: - Being employed as a Product Owner, we designed, produced and sold medication packing materials.
-We also included in our packaging supplies a sofware program for pharmacies to use to print the patients medication details on these packaging materials.
+We also included in our packaging supplies a software program for pharmacies to use to print the patients medication details on these packaging materials.
 This software program had been used for a long time before my employment and was becoming very old & outdated for the changing legal requirements required.
 So the decision was made to create and release a new software program.
 The company appointed a software development company for this task and I was in the lead team for project management.
   We supplied the developers a copy of our current program and the new requirements we needed in the new program.
   The Developers supplied us with a beta version for testing / reviewing BUT the program was not what we were expecting and didnt meet the needs, our clients would require for efficient productivity.
   Eventually with alot of back and forth and numerous beta testing versions, we did get the program our clients would be happy with & released.